Written by Maurice Hurley and Melinda M. Snodgrass

 There is not one poor performance in it, except for possibly the new ensign in Engineering, Sonya (portrayed by Lycia Naff).
 I was distracted, thinking she was introduced so she could die and we’d have someone to relate to.
 The only point she makes in the episode is the same one Wesley Crusher (Wil Wheaton) made in Contagion about having to do your duty and deal with the emotion of losing people later on.
 I thought it was fairly redundant and her whole character could have been left out with nothing missing from the show.

-It is a wonderful episode which will grab even the viewer who hasn’t seen any episodes of Star Trek: The Next Generation.
+It is a wonderful episode that will grab even the viewer who hasn’t seen any episodes of Star Trek: The Next Generation.
 I’d advise anyone who likes science fiction in any way to watch it.